springload/frontend-starter-kit/docs/frontend-checklist.md

   - [ ] All images must have appropriate alt tags - extra great if you include all text that appears.
 Eg. English and Māori translation text in a lot of company logos in NZ. [empty `alt=""` can be appropriate](http://osric.com/chris/accidental-developer/2012/01/when-should-alt-text-be-blank/).
   - [ ] Ensure any acronyms/abbreviations use the `<abbr>` tag.
 - [ ] Pagination with `rel=”next”` and `rel=”prev”` attributes.
+- [ ] Test all templates/components with the axe plugin (including states like modal open, megamenu open).
+Fix all errors.

 ## Fonts

 - [ ] All of the fonts used on the project are correctly licensed, at the appropriate license level (expected pageviews/month).
 - [ ] If relevant, Analytics email alerts are set up when audience levels go over the fonts' license thresholds.
+- [ ] Optimise font loading depending on your browser support needs.
+  - [ ] Include only the formats needed (e.g. if only supporting modern browsers, you may only need woff2)
+  - [ ] Choose the best `font-display` setting for your needs (e.g. `swap`).
+Check [browser support](https://caniuse.com/css-font-rendering-controls).

 ## Mobile

-- [ ] Site uses a mobile-friendly, zoomable viewport, if possible.
+- [ ] Site uses a mobile-friendly, zoomable viewport.
+E.g. `<meta content="width=device-width, initial-scale=1" name="viewport"/>`
-- [ ] Platform-specific ([Apple](https://developer.apple.com/library/safari/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html),Android, Windows, etc) meta tags and favicons are added and checked with the [Favicon checker](https://realfavicongenerator.net/favicon_checker).

 ## Performance

 - [ ] Test site in Chrome's Lighthouse (Devtools | Audits).
 While we don't have any specific targets (ie, 'must be above 90') across all projects use this tool to find areas for optimisation.
 Eg:
   - [ ] CSS/JS files are minified in production (bonus points for HTML too).
   - [ ] if images are unoptimised use [ImageOptim](https://imageoptim.com/mac)/[SVGOMG](https://jakearchibald.github.io/svgomg/) or similar to compress them.
+  - [ ] Images dimensions are appropriate.
+For wagtail/silverstripe sites, images should be cropped in the template to ensure that any enormous images uploaded by the client aren't presented full-res to the user).
+  - [ ] Images are swapped out responsively, if appropriate.
+See [Responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) on MDN.

 ## Security